bohanhou14/CLERC/README.md

 ## Retrieval

 ## Generation
-Please refer to our paper for the formulation of task and README in the generation subdirectory (https://github.com/bohanhou14/CLERC/blob/main/generation/README.md)
+Please refer to our paper for the task formulation and README in the generation subdirectory (https://github.com/bohanhou14/CLERC/blob/main/generation/README.md)
 ## Cite CLERC
 ```
 @article{abe2024clerc,